Congresses and Docs

 How to Achieve Peace

 It is possible to agree on stopping killing people.
 This could have been done at numerous UN Security Councils, at the NATO summit, at the the Shanghai Cooperation Organisation summit, at the St.Petersburg International Economic Forum, at BRICS, at the G7, and G20 – at any venue.
 It was possible to attract mediators – Turkey, Qatar, or the UAE, not to mention the more significant China, India or Brazil – anyone, but to agree on the need to stop killing people already today, now.
-And the most important thing in this matter is that if there are not enough resources, intelligence, connections, diplomatic skills and political experience to return peace – then it is important to simply not put obstacles to the ceasefire agreement, not to call for continued escalation, not to multiply human casualties, all this without even risking one’s life.
+The most important thing in this matter is that if there are not enough resources, intelligence, connections, diplomatic skills and political experience to return peace – then it is important to simply not put obstacles to the ceasefire agreement, not to call for continued escalation, not to multiply human casualties, all this without even risking one’s life.

 In the meantime, with any illusory hope for peace, there are those who are again asking for blood, bread and circuses.
 Alas, just like the invasion of the Ukrainian Armed Forces into the Kursk region, as well as the information that US President Joe Biden has allowed Ukraine to fire missiles deep into Russia, and the amendments to the nuclear doctrine introduced by Vladimir Putin, are distancing us all from peace.
 This is nothing more than a proposal to turn 1,000 days of bloodshed into 2,000 days, turn dozens of destroyed citied into hundreds of destroyed cities, and turn thousands of killed and injured into a million killed and injured.